TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-android.md

 ## Message Reception
 * You can be notified via OnReceiveMessageListener when a push message is received.
-* A listener for push message reception can be registered using the ToastPush.setOnReceiveMessageListener function.
+* A listener for push message reception can be registered using the NhnCloudPush.setOnReceiveMessageListener function.
-* You can check message information through the [ToastPushMessage](./push-android/#toastpushmessage) object passed to OnReceiveMessageListener .
+* You can check message information through the [NhnCloudPushMessage](./push-android/#nhncloudpushmessage) object passed to OnReceiveMessageListener .
 * To be notified of message reception even when the app is not running, you need to register the listener in `Application#onCreate`.

 > When receiving a message, a notification is not exposed if the user is using the app (Foreground).